Chile during the Second World War: Breaking of Diplomatic relations with the Axis

-Welles' information was not entirely exaggerated, as during 1942, they started to dismantle several German espionage networks that were part of Operation Bolivar and hence operated in Chile.Also within the country, the opinion in favor of the rupture of relations with the Axis happened to intensify massively, despite the country's rejection of Welles' speech.
-The Democratic Alliance demanded to Rios; the rupture of relations with the Axis and opening of relations with the Soviet Union.
+Welles' information was not entirely exaggerated, as during 1942, they started to dismantle several German espionage networks that were part of Operation Bolivar and hence operated in Chile.
+Also within the country, the opinion in favor of the rupture of relations with the Axis happened to intensify massively, despite the country's rejection of Welles' speech.
+The Democratic Alliance demanded to Ríos; the rupture of relations with the Axis and opening of relations with the Soviet Union.

-In such circumstances, Rios had to dispense of Barros Jarpa and replace him with Joaquín Fernández Fernández, a former colleague of the cabinet in the controversial administration of Carlos Dávila.
+In such circumstances, Ríos had to dispense of Barros Jarpa and replace him with Joaquín Fernández Fernández, a former colleague of the cabinet in the controversial administration of Carlos Dávila.
 In December, Minister of the Interior Raul Morales, was sent to the United States, who then met with Roosevelt to explain the position of the country and obtain guarantees before rupturing relations.

 At the end of 1943, the government, alerted by British espionage, arrested a nationalist group that intended to overthrow the government and restore relations with the Axis.
 The United States sent the cruiser Trenton to the coast of Valparaiso to intimidate whoever intended to overthrow the Chilean government.

 The situation also influenced, in Chile, the initiation of diplomatic and consular relations with one of the principal members of the Allies, the Soviet Union, which were officialized on 11 December 1944 in Washington D.C.
 Through the intermediary accredited ambassadors of both countries in the United States capital, Marcial Mora Miranda, and Andrei Gromyko.

 Declaration of War on Japan

-On 14 December 1945, the Rios' government declared a state of beligerance with the Empire of Japan, with the aim of entering the United Nations, which required a declaration of a war against any Axis Powers.As internationally, this declaration was considered insufficient to meet the requirements, Chile took the step to formerly declare war on Japan.
+On the 13th of April 1945, the Ríos' government declared a state of belligerence with the Empire of Japan, with the aim of entering the United Nations, which required a declaration of a war against any Axis Powers.
+As internationally, this declaration was considered insufficient to meet the requirements, Chile took the step to formally declare war on Japan.

-The president sent a bill to the National Congress, to declare war on Japan, which was approved by the Chamber of Deputies on 11 April 1945, with 70 votes in favor and 2 abstentions.Two days later, on 13 April, Rios' signed together with all of his ministerial cabinet, the decree of the Declaration of War.
+The president sent a bill to the National Congress, to declare war on Japan, which was approved by the Chamber of Deputies on 11 April 1945, with 70 votes in favor and 2 abstentions.Two days later, on 13 April, Ríos' signed together with all of his ministerial cabinet, the decree of the Declaration of War.

-Shortlu after, in September 1945, World War II was won by the Allies.
-Chile managed to remain safe from these events and their serious global consequences.Diplomatic relations with Japan were restored in 1950, when the country appointed Katsusito Narita as the country's ambassador to Chile, and with the signing of the Treaty of San Francisco a year later.
+Shortly after, in September 1945, World War II was won by the Allies.
+Chile managed to remain safe from these events and their serious global consequences.
+Diplomatic relations with Japan were restored in 1950, when the country appointed Katsusito Narita as the country's ambassador to Chile, and with the signing of the Treaty of San Francisco a year later.